Inka Essenhigh

-Inka Essenhigh (born 1969) is an American painter based in New York City.
+Inka Essenhigh (born 1969) is an American painter and educator, based in New York City.
 Throughout her career, Essenhigh has had solo exhibitions at galleries such as Deitch Projects, Mary Boone Gallery, 303 Gallery, Stefan Stux Gallery, and Jacob Lewis Gallery in New York, Kotaro Nukaga, Tomio Koyama Gallery in Tokyo, and Il Capricorno in Venice.

 Education

 Essenhigh graduated from Upper Arlington High School and studied at the Columbus College of Art and Design in Ohio (1991) and earned a Master of Fine Arts from the School of Visual Arts in New York (1992–94).
 She has taught at the New York Academy of Art and was a Master Artist at the Atlantic Center for the Arts.